Sustainable Agriculture Institute

 Supporting the community

 Our company may initiate and support community investment and educational programs.
 For example, it may begin partnerships with vendors for constructing public buildings.
-It can provide support to nonprofit organizations or movements to promote cultural and economic development of global and local communities.
+It can provide support to nonprofit organizations or movements to promote the cultural and economic development of global and local communities.

 We will actively invest in R&D. We will be open to suggestions and listen carefully to ideas.
 Our company will try to continuously improve the way it operates.